TGN Patient Finds Relief Through Microvascular Decompression

 At his post-operative visit he had completely normal facial movement and sensation, and was gradually returning to work.
 The only complaint was expressed by his wife, who, in making a joke, commented that he was talking more, a lot more, now that it no longer caused pain.

-If you have been diagnosed with trigeminal neuralgia or are experiencing symptoms, please call The Mount Sinai Medical Center at 212-241-2377 to schedule an appointment.
+If you have been diagnosed with trigeminal neuralgia or are experiencing symptoms, please call The Mount Sinai Hospital at 212-241-2377 to schedule an appointment.